SanderElias/universal/docs/window-shims-and-polyfills.md

 }
 ```

-When you have TypeScript typing error during compilation for SSR, start off with adding the missing type to the global decoration. the type `any` will do, but providing proper typing will help you discover problems sooner.
+When you have a TypeScript error during compilation for SSR, start off with adding the missing type to the global decoration.
+The `any` type will do, but providing proper typing will help you discover problems sooner.

 ### 2. Node shims

-When your application is using some browser (or 3rth party) functionality that is not available in node, you might want to provide a stub function that as the same type signature, but isn't actually doing anything.
-I will take the Event function.
-It creates a new event.
-Still, there is no way you can trigger that during SSR.
-So its needs to pass compilation, but nothing more.
+If your application uses any browser (or 3rd party) functionality that is not available in node, you may want to provide an empty stub function with the same type signature.
+Let's look at an example using the Event function which creates a new event.
+There is no way you can trigger that during SSR, so its needs to pass compilation, but nothing more.

 ```typescript
 global.Event = window.Event = (function () {} as unknown) as ((n) =>Event);